brittneyperez/Java_June2023/week_5-Basic_Table_Relationships-and-Login_and_Registration/Assignments-Week5/Asgmt36-Login_and_Registration/README.md

 <!-- **Dojos & Ninjas** is a Java Spring project designed to track ninjas and the dojos they're being trained in.
 The project follows the MVC (Model-View-Controller) architecture to manage and display dojo and ninja data through JSP (JavaServer Pages) for the view layer. -->

-**LoginAndRegistration** is a Java Spring project that provides user authentication and registration functionality.
-It incorporates server-side validations, authentication logic, password hashing using BCrypt, session management, and user data retrieval.
-The project follows the MVC (Model-View-Controller) architectural pattern and utilizes Spring Boot, JPA (Java Persistence API), and Thymeleaf templating engine.
-With its robust features and clean code structure, **LoginAndRegistration** serves as a solid foundation for building secure user authentication systems in Spring applications.
+The **LoginAndRegistration** project is a Java Spring application that provides user authentication and registration functionality.
+It allows users to create an account, log in, and access their personalized dashboard.
+The project implements server-side validations, password hashing using BCrypt, and the option to log in with either an email or username.
+This README provides an overview of the project structure, file descriptions, and highlights the newly added feature of logging in with a username.
+It serves as a guide for understanding the purpose of each file and how they contribute to the overall functionality of the application.

 ## Configuration